Inflectra/spira-documentation/docs/SpiraCapture/User-Guide.md

 * If a link opens in a new tab or window it will not be recorded.
 You will need to click the capture button on that new tab to start capturing data
 * On newly installing or reinstalling the extension refresh any pages you would like to capture before starting to capture
 * To create incidents in Spira you must have version 6.1+
-* You may not be able to create an incident in Spira if your product is set up where a custom field cannot be left blank (as specified in the custom property definition)
+* You will not be able to create an incident in Spira if your product or workflow is set up such that a custom field cannot be left blank and it was not filled out within the form.
+* Some custom properties may have limitations on them such as maximum or minimum values which SpiraCapture cannot enforce directly.
+These will also block incident creation, but an error message should be displayed which explains where the issue is and why it occurred to provide an opportunity to fix it and try again.